 Estimated reading time: 3 minutes

 Maghe Sankranti is a Nepalese festival.
 It celebrates the first day of Magh month yearly according to Bikram Sambat (B.S)-Nepali calendar.
-Or it is in mid-January as per the Gregorian calendar.
-All the Hindus of Nepal and some Indian celebrate this festival.
+Or it is in mid-January as per the Gregorian calendar (this year, it is on January 15, 2023).
+All the Hindus of Nepal and some Indians celebrate this festival.
 People also believe this day is the beginning of the new holy season.
 Also known as ‘Makar Sankranti’, ‘Maghi’ or ‘Uttrayana’, it resembles solstice festivals in other religious traditions.

 More overview of the Maghe Sankranti

 Although all the Hindus of Nepal celebrate Maghe Sankranti, it is the main festival of the Tharu, Newar and Magar communities.

 - Tharu people declare this festival as their new year.
 They call it Maghi and celebrate for a week-long.
 It falls on the last days of Poush month to the 3rd of Magh.
 Their menu contains a special meal for the festival called “Dhikri”, along with meats of pigs, chickens, boars, ducks, and many beverages.